benmvp/benmvp.com/content/posts/conditional-react-hooks/index.md

 We can't call Hooks inside of conditionals, loops, or nested functions in order to ensure that Hooks are called in the same order each time a component renders.
 The order is important for how React [associates Hook calls](https://reactjs.org/docs/hooks-faq.html#how-does-react-associate-hook-calls-with-components) with components.
 So if we conditionally render a hook, for instance, **the order of the Hooks could change between renders of a component**, completely messing up the Hooks system.

-Sometimes, though, despite the rules, we do want to conditionally call a React Hook.
+Sometimes, though, despite the rules, we do want to conditionally call a React Hook, especially when we don't have access to the implementation of a custom hook.
 Let's learn how to be rule breakers. 😎

 ---